lgatto/2020-msnbase-v2/README.md

-# **MSnbase**, efficient and elegant R-based processing and  visualisation of raw mass spectrometry data
+# MSnbase, efficient and elegant R-based processing and  visualisation of raw mass spectrometry data

 We present version 2 of the **MSnbase** R/Bioconductor package. **MSnbase** provides infrastructure for the manipulation,